List of neighbourhoods in Toronto: York

-The former city of York is situated between Old Toronto and North York, west of Bathurst Street (aside from the neighbourhood of Tichester at the southeasternmost corner of the former city, which extends as far east as Walmer Road and includes much of St. Clair West station).
-The community of Weston, to the northwest, was itself an independent village.
-Several neighbourhoods are former residential subdivisions built on the border with Toronto before and after World War II.
+The former city of York is situated between Old Toronto and North York, west of Bathurst Street (aside from the neighbourhood of Tichester at the southeasternmost corner of the former city, which extends as far east as Walmer Road and includes much of St. Clair West station, including its northern unstaffed entrance on Heath Street West, as well as St. Michael's College School).
+The community of Weston, to the northwest, was itself an independent village until 1967.
+Several neighbourhoods are former residential subdivisions built on the limits with Toronto before and after World War II.

-York is often considered to be of two sections: a western section and an eastern section, on either side of GO Transit's Barrie rail line.
+York is often divided into two sections: a western section and an eastern section, on either side of GO Transit's Barrie rail line.